 It seems like older devices have a lot of software glitches with App Store downloads.
 Sometimes it says apps are downloading, and they’re not when I check my Home Screen.
 A reboot usually fixes the problem.
 In some cases, perhaps a jailbreak tweak itself is the cause of the problem.

 I’ve seen cases where only a specific app in the App Store was having issues downloading.
 Sometimes the developer pulls the app, and the App Store doesn’t realize it until minutes after the pull.
 In these cases, you might get unavailability errors or an infinitely-spinning download icon that never seems to accomplish any progress.

 If this sounds like your symptom, try downloading another free app from the App Store and see if the same thing happens.
 If not, this could be your problem.

 Sign out and back in again

 The problem could be related specifically to your iTunes account.
 Try logging out of your Apple ID under the App Store settings on your Mac or iOS device and then logging back in again.
-Afterwards, try the download again and see if starts to download at the expected download speeds.
+Afterward, try the download again and see if it starts to download at the expected download speeds.

 Test your download speeds

 Before you point the finger at anything, confirm that the problem isn’t related to your ISP (internet service provider).
 Go to speedtest.net and check that your download speeds are up to snuff.
 Typically anything above 10 Mbps is sufficient enough.

 If you have slow internet, there’s no question why it’s taking so long for your App Store downloads to complete.
 Those with high-speed broadband and fiber optic connections, on the other hand, should never experience that slow of App Store downloads unless there’s an underlying problem.